CamMcLeod/Mastery/README.md

 ![Alt Text](readme%20files/4-inch%20Screenshot%201.jpg)

-In the below image the user has completed their task "weightlifting" and has moved on to their mandatory 5 minute break. if the user sends the app to the background or locks their phone, the app will send a notification when the break is over, if they wish to complete a subsequent session.
+In the below image the user has completed their task "weightlifting" and has moved on to their mandatory 5 minute break.
+If the user sends the app to the background or locks their phone, the app will send a notification when the break is over, if they wish to complete a subsequent session.

 ![Alt Text](readme%20files/4-inch%20Screenshot%202.jpg)